ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 # Shared item tables for Packed CBOR # {#sec-packed-cbor-tables}

-This appendix defines the two shared item tables that the CoRAL examples refer to for using Packed CBOR {{I-D.ietf-cbor-packed}}.
+This appendix defines the two shared item tables that the examples in this document refer to for using Packed CBOR {{I-D.ietf-cbor-packed}}.

 The notation cri'' introduced in {{I-D.bormann-cbor-edn-literals}} is used to represent CRIs {{I-D.ietf-core-href}}.